7 Classification Using k-Nearest Neighbors

 Why is kNN considered a non-parametric algorithm?
 What advantages and disadvantages does this bring?

-Hands-On Practice: Applying kNN to the Bank Dataset
+Hands-On Practice: Applying kNN to the bank Dataset

 The following tasks apply the kNN algorithm to the bank dataset from the liver package.
 This dataset includes customer demographics and banking history, with the goal of predicting whether a customer subscribed to a term deposit.
 These exercises follow the same modeling steps as the churn case study and offer opportunities to deepen your practical understanding.